achintyaPiko/SAP-1-architecture-based-programmable-CPU/README.md

 - Control Sequencer

 Each component is activated by dedicated control signals issued by the controller/sequencer based on the current instruction and timing step.
-In this implementation of the modified SAP-1 architecture, the MAR and the 16×8 RAM are combined into a single module called the `MemoryController`.
+In this implementation of the modified SAP-1 architecture, the MAR and the 16×8 RAM are combined into a single module called the `MemoryWrapperModule`.
 This module is additionally connected to the accumulator (A register) to support the custom `STA` (Store Accumulator) instruction.

 ### Block Diagram